 24% within 3-12 months

 50 of these cases remain open, some of which were opened during March 2023 and remain within the 1-3 month period.
 Where cases have been open longer than three months, this can be attributed to more complex HR cases, such as grievances being raised or the person of concern being signed off sick, or more lengthy police investigations.
 All open cases are reviewed every month and, where open longer than 3 months, discussed within supervision to minimise drift.
+In the absence of national guidance on timescales as part of the quality assurance role within Buckinghamshire’s LADO service it was agreed that 90% of case ought to be concluded within a 3 month window.
+The exception to this would be long term criminal cases or employment cases that are complicated due to sickness of an individual or employment tribunal.

 What has gone well in 2022/23?